 Playing a musical instrument should be fun and of course can be hard work at the same time like any other hobby.
 The amazing thing about music is that it is a life-long hobby and the skills you learn will never disappear.

 There are some great external music exams and for some children they love the challenge and structure of working towards a goal.
 ABRSM is a great course and has specific series of piano exams that go from prep to Grade 8 and then onto diplomas.
 For students obtaining grade 6 and upwards these are recognised by universities, particularly in the UK where the grades are converted into UCAS points.
+The ABRSM piano books are easily available and come with audio downloads so that you listen to the piece being played by a professional and you can play along.

 Some students do not like taking the exams and prefer the challenge of performing in recitals and concerts or even recording their pieces onto Youtube.
 They like accompanying others, playing in bands or playing duets.
 This is also perfectly normal and there really is no right or wrong path for learning a musical instrument.
 The main thing is your child enjoys playing the piano and feels a sense of pride and joy at their progress.